donahut/simple-parser/README.md

 Choose which sentence to parse.
 Options below:

-1 - ``the dog bit John''
+1 - "the dog bit John"

-2 - ``Andie saw Steve''
+2 - "Andie saw Steve"

-3 - ``the doctor sent for the patient arrived''
+3 - "the doctor sent for the patient arrived"

 arg2 - Vision

-Choose whether the ``vision system'' constrains the parse.
+Choose whether the "vision system" constrains the parse.
 This only works for sentence 2.
-In the example case, an actual ``saw'' has been identified in vision, and thus constrains the lexicon to remove the verb possibility for ``saw.''
+In the example case, an actual "saw" has been identified in vision, and thus constrains the lexicon to remove the verb possibility for "saw."
 You will see no effect from turning on vision for sentences 1 and 3.

 0 - Off